-- Are you planning in deferring your Social Security benefits?
+- Are you planning on deferring your Social Security benefits?
 Doing so can result in you getting a higher payout by waiting to collect them.
 But you want to make sure you compare this against the interest rate you’d be paying for the reverse mortgage first, just to assure that such a move is in your best financial interest.

 - Could a reverse mortgage improve the quality of your life?
 It very well may.
 You can use the funds as you see fit.
 This can include paying for medical costs, vacations, a remodel, setting the money aside for savings, or just using it to help supplement your everyday expenses.

 - Does a reverse mortgage make sense for your situation?
 The only person who can answer this question is you.
-A great place to start is with talking with a Reverse Mortgage Specialist so you can learn more about how this type of home loan works.
+A great place to start is by talking with a Reverse Mortgage Specialist so you can learn more about how this type of home loan works.
 Conduct some research so you can compare the pros and cons.
 You may find that it’s a convenient way to access your home equity now and use the money to benefit your current situation.

 Meet Rick May, Reverse Mortgage Specialist NMLS # 582949

 Rick is a native of Northern California and has been helping older homeowners arrange reverse and traditional mortgages for the past 35 years.
 He is the father of 3 grown children, and enjoys being outdoors and spending quality time with family and friends.
 Rick got his start in Mortgage Planning in 1984, and has worked with thousands of home buyers and homeowners all throughout northern California, Portland Oregon and Vancouver Washington.
 During these years, Rick also helped many adults age 62 and over obtain an FHA insured Reverse Mortgage.
 After witnessing first hand the tremendous benefits that reverse mortgages were having on his clients, Rick decided to devote his entire mortgage practice to that segment of the business.